Monday, October 24, 2011

 Reb Yossi the Scholar and Yossi the Ignoramus

-Once in a respectable Jewish town, there lived two wealthy men—both named Yossi.
+In a certain Jewish town, there once lived two wealthy men—both named Yossi.
 One was Reb Yossi, a learned Talmudic scholar with a large and impressive library of holy books.
 The other was, well, Yossi the am ha’aretz—Yossi the ignoramus.
 He was wealthy, but his appreciation for books was largely limited to the decorative value of their bindings.

 It would have been confusing to refer to them both as Yossi, so the townspeople had long ago settled on an easy distinction: Reb Yossi the scholar, and Yossi the ignoramus.
 Not the most flattering, but it did the trick.